yuhua0731/Explore_leet/L/memo.md

 ## set

+> set are mutable, but it cannot contain mutable item.

 - `.remove()` raise an keyError if element does not exist
 - `.discard()` will not raise error
 - `.pop()` pop out an arbitrary element, and will raise an error if set is empty